-Rumbach Street “Status quo ante” Synagogue (location; closed for renovation works): Don't miss this unobtrusive, yet grand synagogue from 1872 designed by renowned Viennese architect Otto Wagner.
-Its members consisted of the “status quo ante” faction of Budapest Jews, who favored some religious reforms but were put off by the less traditional design of the Dohány Street Synagogue nearby.
-Islamic ornaments dominate both the exterior, with minaret-like towers, and the interior, where the dome is held by eight slender Moorish style Alhambra columns.
-This style is a reminder of the medieval architecture of Sephardic Jews in the Iberian Peninsula.
-The building is currently shut down for much-needed renovations works.
+#3 - Rumbach Street “Status quo ante” Synagogue (location; currently closed for renovation): This tastefully grand synagogue was designed by renowned Viennese architect, Otto Wagner, in 1872.
+The synagogue's members consisted of the “status quo ante” faction, which favored some religious reforms but was put off by the modern designs of the Dohány Street Synagogue nearby.
+The Islamic ornaments—minaret-like towers and slender, Moorish-style Alhambra columns—evoke the medieval architecture of Sephardic Jews in the Iberian Peninsula.
+The building is currently closed for renovation.